Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 What are the Amex SCRA Benefits for Title 32 National Guard?

-Title 32 National Guard get the same AMEX SCRA benefits as active duty servicemembers.
+Title 32 National Guard get the same Amex SCRA benefits as active duty servicemembers.
 These include:

 - Annual Membership fees